- Kitchen >

 No matter where you live, a Chicago apartment or a rural Montana ranch, kitchen counters see a great deal of wear and tear.
 It’s only a matter of time before they must be refurbished or replaced.
-While even experienced remodelers have been known to shy away from countertop installation, we can think of at least two reasons to try tackling this project yourself: money savings and one-of-a-kind results.
+While even experienced remodelers have been known to shy away from countertop installation, we can think of at least two reasons to try turning this into a do-it-yourself project: money savings and one-of-a-kind results.
 Scroll down to see five affordable and creative ways in which homeowners like you have handled DIY countertops successfully, and with flair.

 For good reason—it’s affordable, durable, and pretty darn cool-looking—concrete is becoming ever more popular in DIY countertops.
 Thank goodness that Imperfectly Polished makes it oh-so-simple with a trio of step-by-step tutorials: prep and planning, pouring and curing, and sand, seal, wax and enjoy.

 3. PINCH PENNIES

 In the past, we’ve seen pennies used to surface backsplashes and flooring.
 Now Domestic Imperfection demonstrates how they can look like a million bucks in DIY countertops.
 The cost?
 Literally pennies!
 Other unlikely countertop materials include pebbles, vase gems, coasters and license plates.